zhen-he/tracking-by-animation/README.md

-# Project Page for CVPR 2019 Submission
+# Project Page for CVPR 2019
-# Paper ID: 648

-Paper Title: **Tracking by Animation: Unsupervised Learning of Multi-Object Attentive Trackers**
+# Tracking by Animation: Unsupervised Learning of Multi-Object Attentive Trackers

 <!--
-The latest version of our paper is available at [**HERE**](https://github.com/anonymous-projects/tracking-by-animation).
+The latest version of our paper is available at [**HERE**](https://xxx).
 -->